donbrowne/magpie-gdp12/trunk/README.txt

 Make sure the directory containing the Makefile is your current working directory.
-Run the following (where DESTDIR should be the file system path to the folder that serves as the Apache document root, or a subdirectory of that folder) -
+Run the following (where DESTDIR should be the file system path to the folder that serves as the Apache document root, or a subdirectory of that folder.
+DESTDIR must exist, the makefile will check if the folder exists, and terminate if it does not) -

   make install DESTDIR=/home/magpie/public_html/